Gesee-y/Cruise/README.md

 - **Event System**: Cruise provides you 2 event system, a lightweight synchronous one that can be use for simple cases, and a complex one leveraging the full powers of reactive programming such as merging, filtering, delays, throttling,  etc.

+- **File System**: Easy to use file management system for editors and file watching enable hot reload independently of the OS.

+- **Asset Pipeline**: Generic and easy to extend asset pipeline, featuring image loading, texture compression, serialization and more.

 - **Optional ECS**: Cruise provides a high performances, optional ECS based on a fragmented storage.
 Allowing to mimick archetypes and sparse sets in the same structure without losing the best of both.

 - **Temporary storage**: To easily share data among your systems, it also support TTL (Time To Live) for data and provides events and serialization support